capaj/vscode-standardjs-snippets/README.md

 ## Making the snippets top priority

-I certainly prefer snippets to have the top priority in the autocompletion.
+I mostly prefer snippets to have the top priority in the autocompletion.
 This is not a default settingm but can be enabled by:

 ```
 "editor.snippetSuggestions": "top",